General Emergency Preparation Resources

 Disasters, man-made or natural, can happen at anytime, anywhere, and vary in magnitude.
-Older adults and people with disabilities have unique and special needs during a crisis.
-Approximately half of those over age 65 have two or more chronic health problems, such as heart disease, diabetes, and Alzheimer’s disease.
+Older adults and people with disabilities often have unique needs during a crisis.
+For example, approximately half of those over age 65 have two or more chronic health problems, such as heart disease, diabetes, or Alzheimer’s disease.
 These conditions increase a person’s vulnerability during periods of time without food, water, shelter, and adequate rest.
-People with disabilities have some of the same needs as older adults, but they may also have a wider variety of functional limitations, sometimes requiring more supports, many of which could likely be in short supply during a crisis event.
+People with disabilities may also have a wider variety of functional limitations, sometimes requiring more supports, many of which are often in short supply during a crisis event.
 It is critical that individuals, service providers, and communities actively engage in emergency planning.

 Each person has a responsibility to prepare for potential crisis and make a plan for how to respond.
 Providers of long-term services and supports must train staff in all emergency actions (evacuation, lock-down, shelter-in-place).
 Community leaders and first-responders must be prepared to support the health and safety needs of older adults and people with disabilities, engage these populations in the planning process, and—to the maximum extent possible—provide services and supports in integrated Functional Needs Support Shelters.

 The only way to ensure the well-being of older adults and people with disabilities during a crisis is through a “whole-community” approach to preparedness.

 - Individual Preparedness: Best Practices and and Resources

 At a minimum, each individual (with the assistance of his or her caregiver, if necessary) should create a kit of emergency necessities.
 This should include medication, food, water, batteries or chargers, and any supplies that pets or service animals may need.
-It also should include the locations of the nearest Functional Needs Support Shelters appropriate to their needs.
+It also should include the locations of the nearest Functional Needs Support Shelter (if available).